Daigaku Imo (Japanese Sweet Potato Dessert)

 Recipe Tips

-• For a lower-oil option, you can use an air fryer.
-Air fry the sweet potato pieces until they’re crispy on the outside and tender on the inside.
+• Air Fry Option: For a lower-oil method, use an air fryer.
+Air fry until they are crispy on the outside and soft on the inside.
+A quick spritz of oil can help them brown evenly.

 Vegetarian ebook cover image.